tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications
  - LSI = latent semantic indexing, computational linguistics technique, outperforms Boolean text searches and co-occurrence models at information retrieval, dimensional reduction technique used to compare concepts/topics among collection of terms
  - clustering genes/proteins into GO groups/signaling pathways relies on curation of these groups/pathways, could be supplemented by LSI/LSA (latent semantic analysis)
+# Emerging concepts in T cell receptor specificity: rationalizing and (maybe) predicting outcomes
+## Rules are made to be broken and roles are not easily defined
+ - example: A6 TCR recognizes HTLV-1 Tax<sub>11-19</sub> peptide presented by MHCI HLA-A*0201, surprisingly strongest interaction in interface is between CDR3 alpha and HLA-A2 (so peptide not involved surprisingly yet TCR is specific not degenerate)
+## Rationalizing the specificity/cross-reactivity duality of TCRs
+ - a single TCR has been shown to recognize > 1 million peptides
+ - crossreactivity is needed as there are many more potential antigens than TCRs
+ - hotspots/anchors can be important parts of peptides that must remain more constant for TCR binding, other parts of peptide can vary and allow crossreactivity, hotspots/anchors need not only bind CDRs
 # Entropic contributions and the influence of the hydrophobic environment in promiscuous protein-protein association
  - **trying to find evidence for increased hydrophobicity relating to cross-reactivity of TCRs: here they discuss how a particular PKA/AKAP interface demonstrates promiscuity in part due to the number of interactions this hydrophobic interface allows, which allows many alternative contacts (increased entropy, drives forward binding) with other binding partners hence promiscuity**
 # Epigenetic regulation of monoallelic rearrangement (allelic exclusion) of antigen receptor genes